ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Scripts in ACLs should be cleared when Advanced is not checked
 Scripts in ACLs ARE executed regardless of whether or not the Advanced checked box is checked off.
 As such, unnecessary scripts should be cleared from the field OR the Advanced checkbox should be checked in cases where scripts are required to provide better visibility to admins for troubleshooting purposes.

+### Catalog Client script with GlideRecord API calls
+Catalog Client script should be using GlideAjax if you need to make asyc calls to Server to get data from Server.
+GlideRecord() API shouldn't be used to avoid performance issues.

 ## Category: User Experience